Spreadsheets vs. Software for Product Slotting

-- Software, which includes offerings from dozens of vendors (Manhattan, HighJump, and others), is obviously more powerful — you can do more with it — but it also features a steeper learning curve.
+- Software, which includes offerings from dozens of vendors, is obviously more powerful — you can do more with it — but it also features a steeper learning curve.
 What software brings to the table is that it can model more complex problems, item activity, and situations.

 - Slotting software is excellent in terms of its ability to evolve alongside changing needs.